News and updates

 Support at Home pricing changes

-On the 1 July 2025, the Support at Home program will replace the Home Care Packages Program.
+From 1 November 2025, the Support at Home program will replace the Home Care Packages Program.
 If you currently receive Home Care Package services, this may mean the cost of some of your services will change.

 Protect yourself from COVID-19 and flu